-ammunition to the pro-slavery ideology of paternalism that enslavement was in the best interests of all black people.
-George Fitzhugh, for example, believed that the very notion of "a free negro" was "an absurdity" and argued for the desirability of their enslavement on the grounds of "humanity, self-interest, and consistency".
-As pointed out by Rebecca de Schweinitz, specific ideas about childhood and dependency also influenced pro-slavery advocates, who drew a parallel between the dependence of children on parents and enslaved people on slaveholders.
+A rhetoric of paternalism provided this means by which slaveholders and lawmakers infantilized their chattel and framed their treatment of enslaved people and free people of colour within discourses of "care and education" that were in the alleged "best interests" of black people they believed to be biologically and culturally inferior.
+Indeed, by framing their use of free black children's labour in terms of "benevolent help," enslavers provided ammunition to the pro-slavery ideology of paternalism that enslavement was in the best interests of all black people.
+George Fitzhugh, for example, believed that the very notion of "a free negro" was "an absurdity" and argued for the desirability of their enslavement on the grounds of "humanity, self-interest, and consistency."
+As pointed out by Rebecca de Schweinitz, specific ideas about childhood and dependency also influenced pro-slavery advocates, who drew a parallel between the dependence of children on parents and of enslaved people on slaveholders.

-Perhaps because of the methodological challenges inherent in exploring the lives of free black children, most analyses of black childhood in the nineteenth-century US have
+Perhaps because of the methodological challenges inherent in exploring the lives of free black children, most analyses of black childhood in the nineteenthcentury US have focussed on the more numerically significant experiences of enslaved children.
+The two and a half thousand interviews conducted by the Works Progress Administration in the Depression of the 1930s, for example, contain testimony from former slaves (and a small number of free

-See George Fitzhugh, "What shall be done with the Free Negroes?
-Essays Written for the Fredericksburg Recorder," Fredericksburg Recorder, 1851, 6. quoted in Michael P. James L. Johnson and Roark, "Strategies of Survival: Free Negro Families and the Problem of Slavery," in Carol Bleser, ed., In Joy and in Sorrow: Women, Family and Marriage in the Victorian South (New York: Oxford University Press, 1991), 88-102.
-Quote on 90, n.10.
-Fitzhugh, Sociology for the South: or, The Failure of Free Society (Richmond: A. Morris, 1854), 264.
+&lt;sup>16 See George Fitzhugh, "What Shall Be Done with the Free Negroes?
+Essays Written for the Fredericksburg Recorder," Fredericksburg Recorder, 1851, 6, quoted in Michael P. Johnson and James L. Roark, "Strategies of Survival: Free Negro Families and the Problem of Slavery," in Carol Bleser, ed., In Joy and in Sorrow: Women, Family and Marriage in the Victorian South (New York: Oxford University Press, 1991), 88-102, 90 n.
+10. Fitzhugh, Sociology for the South: or, The Failure of Free Society (Richmond: A. Morris, 1854), 264.

-17 Rebecca de Schweinitz, "'Waked up to Feel': Defining Childhood, Debating Slavery in Antebellum America," in James Marten, ed., Children and Youth During the Civil War Era (New York and London: New York University Press, 2012), 13-28, especially 22.
-Of course, the emergence of modern forms of sentimental childhood in the nineteenth century also provided an easy way for abolitionists to critique slavery through emotional appeals to the heart via the separation of parents and "innocent" children in sentimental literature.
+&lt;sup>17 Rebecca de Schweinitz, "Waked Up to Feel': Defining Childhood, Debating Slavery in Antebellum America," in James Marten, ed., Children and Youth during the Civil War Era (New York and London: New York University Press, 2012), 13-28, esp.
+22. Of course, the emergence of modern forms of sentimental childhood in the nineteenth century also provided an easy way for abolitionists to critique slavery through emotional appeals to the heart via the separation of parents and "innocent" children in sentimental literature.
 See, for example, Robin Bernstein, Racial Innocence: Performing American Childhood from Slavery to Civil Rights (New York and London: New York University Press, 2011), 4-5.